WHAT IS MODULAR CONTENT AND HOW YOUR TEAM CAN BENEFIT

 How to implement modular content

-Implementing modular content is like putting together a puzzle – you’ve got all the pieces, and your job is to figure out how they fit together in a way that makes sense for your brand and audience.
+Content production built on modules is like putting together a puzzle – you’ve got all the pieces, and your job is to figure out how they fit together in a way that makes sense for your brand and audience.
 Here’s a step-by-step guide to help you get started:

 1. Define your core messages and goals